 7. What Kind Of Strategies And Mindset Is Required For This Role?

-The answer you give for this question will demonstrate your mindset towards performing this role.
+The answer you give to this question will demonstrate your mindset toward performing this role.
 To respond to this question, share some of the strategies that a good software support engineer needs to have.

 “Every software support engineer needs to be prepared to work under pressure as he or she addresses customer concerns relating to software installation and operation.
 It is important to exercise good interpersonal skills when handling clients to ensure that a software support engineer maintains good relationships with customers.”